 This is not a comprehensive list; however, these are some of the common symptoms of major depression:

 Iris Wellness Group understands that no two people experience depression in the same way.
-We offer a variety of treatment methods to help you find the best pathway to recovery!
+We offer a variety of methods for depression treatment in Chattanooga to help you find the best pathway to recovery!

 Depression is commonly treated with a combination of these modalities:

 - Medications can be effective in managing symptoms of depression